hiredman/songs-of-future-past/README.md

 SoFP is a dj for your [MPD](http://mpd.wikia.com/wiki/Music_Player_Daemon_Wiki) setup.
-SoFP monitors you MPD playlist and watches what songs you play after other songs building a graph of which songs follow which and how often they do.
+SoFP monitors your MPD playlist and watches what songs you play after other songs building a graph of which songs follow which and how often they do.
 With the graph in hand SoFP can do weighted random walks (like a markov chain) to add songs to your playlist.